All Rights Are Individual

 “Only individuals exist,” wrote philosopher and economist Ludwig von Mises.
 “Collectives consist of nothing but individuals.
 Only the individual thinks.
 Only the individual acts … All rights are rights of individuals.”

-Individual rights properly understood are still sometimes known as “negative rights” or “negative liberties.”
+Individual rights, properly understood, are still sometimes known as “negative rights” or “negative liberties.”

-There are only negative rights, also known as negative liberties.
+There are only negative rights.

 The term “positive rights” — which to the day is used all the time by politicians, lawyers, judges, bureaucrats — is in actuality a total contradiction in terms.